Showing posts with label work. Show all posts

 Sunday, June 25, 2006

 We went to Gatorland.
-There were alligators and crocodiles all around.
-Big, small, and babies.
+There were alligators and crocodiles all around—big, small, and babies.
 Madison and Bucky held an alligator and a python snake.
-They had their picture made while holding them.
+They had their picture taken while holding them.
 We watched Gator Wrestling, Later Jumparoo, and Close Encounters.
 We rode the train through the swamp area.
-There were all kinds of species of large birds nesting and alligators nesting.
-It started pouring down rain.
+There were all kinds of large birds nesting and alligators nesting.
+It started pouring rain.

 Thursday, September 3, 2015